kdoore/cs1335-gitbook-S16/typed-variables.md

 ==========

 Variables can be considered as named containers to hold values that can be modified.
-Since [Processing](http://processing.org) is based on the Java language, it uses Typed-Variables.
-Variables can hold different types of data, either *primitive* values, or *reference* values.
+Since [Processing](http://processing.org) is based on the Java language, it uses statically-typed   variables, this means that a variable must be declared before it can be used in a program.
+Variables can hold different types of data, two important types of variables are: *primitive-type* , or *reference-type* variables.

 ###Primitive-Data Types
-Primitive-type values involve a single piece of information like integers: `int`, decimal numbers: `float`, booleans: `boolean`, and characters: `char`.
+Primitive-type variables involve a single piece of information like integers: `int`, decimal numbers: `float`, booleans: `boolean`, and characters: `char`.
 Primitive-types use system-defined sizes of memory-space.
+Primitive data-types are pre-defined as part of the Java language, the primitive-type names are Java reserved keywords.
+[Java Reference](http://docs.oracle.com/javase/tutorial/java/nutsandbolts/datatypes.html)

 ###Reference Data Types
 Reference-type values refer to more complex data-types like arrays and objects; the memory-size required storing the data elements for complex, reference-type variables, is not as easy for the system to determine when the program is being compiled.
+Reference data-data types include Array, ArrayList, String, and custom Class-Objects.

+###Object Variables
+When we create custom Java Classes, we can define variables that will be associated with object-instances when a custom object is created in our code.
+There are 2 primary types of variables associated with Objects:  Instance variables and static-Class variables.
+Instance variables are associated with an instance of an object, so the values of instance variables is likely different for each instance of an object that is created.
+Static variables can be created as a special type of class variable, these are associated with the Class itself.

 Declaration and Initialization